ovsoil/hexo-mode-1/README.md

 * fixed an apparent bug:  keymap was looking for `hexo-command-help` while function was names `hexo-command-quick-help`.
 I changed the keymap.

+* created a new `hexo-new-post` to replace previous `hexo-new`.
+New version is similar to `hyde/new-post` in [Hyde](https://github.com/nibrahim/Hyde) for Jekyll.
+It asks for a title, creates the filename (lower case, '-' for ' ') and puts in default front-matter.

+* started to create some customizable variables

 * created README.md from original README.org (personal preference).

+## Todo

+* add in a standard file per hexo instance (.hexo.el) ala Hyde.

 ## Rest of This README